LucasArruda/Short-Tutorials/Testing-iPhone5-Dimensions-With-iPhone4/P0/content.md

 Happy Coding!

 *You want to learn how to build and ship your own iPhone game?
 You want to gain industry relevant skills?
-Join us next summer @ the [MGWU Summer Academy](https://www.makegameswith.us/summer-academy/)!*
+Join us next summer @ the [MakeSchool Summer Academy](https://www.makeschool.com/summer-academy)!*